 The library is the heart of the school community.
-It is an inviting place that stimulates learning and active inquiry, and encourages the joy of reading, viewing and researching.
+It is an inviting place that stimulates learning, active inquiry, and encourages the joy of reading, viewing and researching.
 It is a place where learners engage in the individual and collaborative pursuits and understanding.

-The library is a place where learners have the opportunity to engage in a collaborative pursuit of knowledge and global understanding.
+The library is a place where learners can engage in a collaborative pursuit of knowledge and global understanding.
 It should be a mirror unto the world where you see yourself and others both reflected and connected.

 Within the library the school community learns about, maintains, and fosters international mindedness resulting in a more peaceful world.

-To be a welcoming and valued destination where all people within our community play an active role.
+To be a welcoming and valued destination where people within our community play an active role.

-To be a stimulating and integral part of the learning experience for all students beyond the walls of the classroom.
+To be an integral part of the learning experience for all students beyond the walls of the classroom.

-To be not merely a destination, but a living human resource centre where the Teacher-Librarian and classroom Teacher engage activitly with students and the community as a whole.
+To be not merely a destination, but a living human resource centre where the Teacher-Librarian and classroom Teacher engage actively with students and the community as a whole.